berthelemy/nestledinbrittany/_posts/2022-11-13-welcome-to-jekyll3.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Another post 2"
 img: pic01.jpg
 date:   2022-11-13 08:22:34 +0100
 tags: jekyll update
-dept: Morbihan
+dept: Finistere
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.